-From the time of the first human presence in Ireland, native woodlands on this island were exploited for wood and for food for both humans and animals.
+From the time of the first human presence in Ireland, native woodlands on this island were exploited for wood and for food, for both humans and their livestock.
 Overall, the factor having the greatest impact on forest cover was the removal of trees for agricultural land, which began in the Neolithic Period and continued down through the centuries to the present.
-As a result of these activities, the range of species and the age structure of most of the surviving ancient woodland fragments left on the island are as much a product of successive episodes of human management as they are of soils, aspect and climate (Aalen et al.,
+As a result of these activities, the range of species and the age structure of most of the surviving ancient woodland fragments left on the island are as much a product of successive episodes of human management as they are of soils, aspect and climate (Aalen et al., 2011).

-1997).
 The interruption of woodland continuity has also had a significant impact on woodland ecology and succession (Garrett & O'Sullivan, 2001).
 When all of these factors are considered, an assessment of past exploitation and management should inform future management decisions.

-Fig.1: Bowl barrows which date to the Bronze Age may be encountered in old woodlands and the appropriate measures should be adopted to ensure that they are not damaged during forest operations.
+Fig. 1: Bowl barrows that date to the Bronze Age may be encountered in old woodlands and the appropriate measures should be adopted to ensure that they are not damaged during forest operations.
 This barrow is located at Carrowreagh, Co.
 Laois.
-(Photo courtesy of the Department of the Environment, Heritage and Local Government).
+(Image courtesy of the National Monument Service, Department of Culture, Heritage and the Gaeltacht).